 - Hosted several interns from the Colorado School of public Health at the University of Northern Colorado, promoting health education for women in the Kumari.

-To continue to move toward sustainability the clinic need to:
+To continue to move toward sustainability, the clinic added:

-- Provide a part time doctor to support the existing clinic staff
+- A part time doctor to support the existing clinic staff

-- Provide additional equipment and supplies to the clinic to include; x-ray, and sonogram.
+- Additional equipment and supplies to the clinic to include; x-ray, and sonogram.

 - Provide Dental and Eye care

 - Continue to provide Health Camps bring western medicine to the Kumari, and introducing the western Doctors and volunteers to the Kumari people